 Marijuana is legal in Alaska, and has been among US medical marijuana states since November 1998.
 They have been a recreational marijuana state since November 2014.
 The state of Alaska has a law built into its constitution concerning the resident's’ right to privacy, and cannabis use has always been somewhat protected under this law.

-Arizona is among medical marijuana states.
+Arizona is a medical marijuana state.
 Residents of the state voted on legalizing recreational marijuana in November 2016, however, the measure failed to pass.
 Arizona has been providing medical marijuana to select patients since 2010.
 Under medical marijuana laws in Arizona, patients are allowed to possess up to 2.5 oz. usable marijuana, and may grow up to 12 plants.

-On November 8th, Arkansas voters opted to make marijuana legal under limited circumstances, passing ballot Measure 6 for medical marijuana.
+In November 2016, Arkansas voters opted to make marijuana legal under limited circumstances, passing ballot Measure 6 for medical marijuana.
 Possession laws for the new medical marijuana program is 3 ounces of usable marijuana per 2-week period.

 California has been a medical marijuana state since 1996.
 Twenty years later, voters once more rallied support for marijuana, passing recreational marijuana in November 2016.
 California hopes to emulate Colorado and Alaskan laws, giving more freedom to the people.
 Possession laws for medical marijuana patients in California include an eight ounce limit of usable marijuana.
 Patients may grow as many as 12 immature marijuana plants OR 6 mature plants.
 Consumers may buy up to an ounce of marijuana flower.